quercia-dev/birdclef2025/birdclef_report.md

 - Internet access disabled
 - Freely & publicly available external data is allowed, including pre-trained models

-In this investigation, we do not include external data sources, nor GPU technology.
+In this investigation, we do not include external data sources, nor GPU technology in running the model.

 ## Data Polishing

-A non-negligeable portion of the training samples include a large portion

 ## Sound Event Detection